apache/beam-site/_posts/2016-10-20-test-stream.md

 primitives provide a way for users to perform useful, powerful, and correct computations in spite of these challenges.

-As users of Beam, we need comprehensive tests that cover crucial failure scenarios and corner cases to gain real confidence that a pipeline is ready for production.
+As Beam pipeline authors, we need comprehensive tests that cover crucial failure scenarios and corner cases to gain real confidence that a pipeline is ready for production.
 The existing testing infrastructure within the Beam SDKs permits tests to be written which examine the contents of a Pipeline at execution time.
 However, writing unit tests for pipelines that may receive late data or trigger multiple times has historically ranged from complex to not possible, as pipelines that read from unbounded sources do not shut down without external intervention, while pipelines that read from bounded sources exclusively cannot test behavior with late data nor most speculative triggers.
 Without additional tools, pipelines that use custom triggers and handle out-of-order data could not be easily tested.

 This blog post introduces our new framework for writing tests for pipelines that handle delayed and out-of-order data in the context of the LeaderBoard pipeline